< Back to Anderson, IN Criminal Defense Attorneys page

 In Indiana, many offenses are considered domestic violence when they occur or are attempted between certain individuals with personal relationships – not friends, acquaintances, or strangers.
 If a judge determines you committed a violent or other serious crime against a family member, household member, or current or former intimate partner, then the offense may constitute domestic violence and result in additional penalties.

 If you are accused of abuse toward a family member, household member, or romantic partner, call a domestic violence defense attorney right away.
 These accusations can have a dramatic effect on your life.
-You need a lawyer to help you immediately defend yourself in either civil or criminal court and keep a domestic violence conviction off your record.
+You need a criminal defense attorney to help you immediately defend yourself in either civil or criminal court and keep a domestic violence conviction off your record.

 When Does a Crime Constitute Domestic Violence?